 - Warriors get: Bradley Beal, Davis Bertans

-- Wizards get: Andrew Wiggins, James Wiseman, Jordan Poole, Kevon Looney, Timberwolves first-round pick, two future first-round picks
+- Wizards get: Andrew Wiggins, James Wiseman, Jordan Poole, Kevon Looney, seventh and 14th picks in 2021 NBA Draft, future first-round pick

 A blockbuster to end all blockbusters.
 Washington might now want to run it back with Beal and former NBA MVP Russell Westbrook next season after some recent success.
-With that said, rumors continue to persist that the reigning scoring leader might want out of D.C. in favor of a championship contender.
+With that said, rumors continue to persist that the high-scoring guard might want out of D.C. in favor of a championship contender.
 If so, these Golden State Warriors are seen as one of the favorites to land Beal.

 In return, Washington nabs two tremendous young players in Wiseman and Poole as well as the aforementioned first-round pick from Minnesota.
 Add in Wiggins and two future first-round picks, and this could work.
 As for Golden State, a trio of Curry, Thompson and Beal would scare the living heck out of opposing Western Conference powerhouses.

 Golden State Warriors trade for Marvin Bagley III

 - Warriors get: Marvin Bagley III, Delon Wright, future first-round pick